maishathasin/Databases-cs338/member.md

 - Worked with team members to modify the format of the milestone as well as add new content and highlight them.

 ---

-This formatting should make the text more organized and easier to read.